Complexity of complexity and strings with maximal plain and prefix Kolmogorov complexity: Strings with maximal plain and prefix complexity

-\begin{proof} Note that $\KP(a) - \KS(a) \leq \KP(\KS(a))$.
-Indeed, any program for a plain machine can be considered as a program for a prefix-free machine conditional to it's length.
-Hence, we can transform a plain program $p$ to a prefix-free program by adding a description of $|p|$ of length $\KP(|p|)$ to $p$.
-Hence it remains to show $2\KP(\KS(a)) \leq 3\KP(\KP(a))+O(1)$.
-Solovay~\cite{solovay75} showed that
+As usually, the proof of the conditional version follows the unconditional one, so we consider the unconditional version for simplicity.
+Note that $\KP(a) - \KS(a) \leq \KP(\KS(a))$.
+Indeed, every program $p$ for plain machine can be converted to a self-delimiting one by adding a self-delimiting description of $|p|$ before $p$.
+Hence it remains to show that $2\KP(\KS(a)) \leq 3\KP(\KP(a))+O(1)$.
+This follows from another Solovay's result from~\cite{Solovay} (see also~\cite{Downey}) which says that